To diagnose anemia, your doctor will likely ask you about your medical history, perform a physical exam, and order blood tests.

 Levels of vitamin B12 and folate, vitamins necessary for red blood cell production

 Special blood tests to detect rare causes of anemia, such as an immune attack on your red blood cells, red blood cell fragility, and defects of enzymes, hemoglobin, and clotting

-Reticulocyte count, bilirubin, and other blood and urine tests to determine if you have a hemolytic anemia, where your red blood cells have a shortened life span
+Reticulocyte count, bilirubin, and other blood and urine tests to determine how quickly your bl;ood cells are being made or if you have a hemolytic anemia, where your red blood cells have a shortened life span

 Only in rare cases will a doctor need to remove a sample of bone marrow to determine the cause of your anemia.

 What Are the Treatments for Anemia?

 Your doctor will not treat your anemia until the underlying cause has been established.
 The treatment for one type of anemia may be both inappropriate and dangerous for another type of anemia.

 If you suddenly lose a large volume of blood, you may be treated with fluids, a blood transfusion, oxygen, and possibly iron to help your body build new red blood cells.
 Chronic blood loss is treated by identifying the source of bleeding, stopping the bleeding, and, if necessary, providing treatment for iron-deficiency anemia.

 Anemia Caused by Decreased Red Blood Cell Production

 The type of treatment you receive depends on the cause of decreased red blood cell production.